TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 The same type of definition can be done for the flows, for example (again, the values are for illustrative purposes and do not represent a realistic case):

 ```@example print-partitions
-using DataFrames # hide
-using CSV # hide
 input_flow_file = "../../test/inputs/Variable Resolution/flows-partitions.csv" # hide
 flows_partitions = CSV.read(input_flow_file, DataFrame, header = 2) # hide
 ```